-Display the nearest cities can help users access relevant local information, such as weather updates, news, events, or businesses in those cities.
-This information can be valuable for travelers or individuals looking for nearby services and amenities.
+Displaying the nearest cities to a visitor can help deliver more relevant local information, such as weather forecasts, news, events, and nearby businesses.
+This is especially useful for travelers and users searching for services and amenities in surrounding areas.

-In this tutorial, we demonstrate you on how to display the visitor’s current location and nearest city or cities based on their IP address using PHP programming languages, MySQL database and GeoDataSource™ Web Service.
+In this tutorial, you’ll learn how to identify a visitor’s current location and retrieve the nearest city or cities based on their IP address using PHP, MySQL, and the GeoDataSource™ Location Search Web Service.

-Follow the steps below to set up the database and to perform the IP address to the nearest city lookup.
+Follow the steps below to configure the database, perform the IP geolocation lookup, and retrieve the nearest city information based on the visitor’s location.

 Step 1: Create ‘ip2location_db11’ table.